ozerodar/yolo-digits-detection/README.md

 The model was tested on the modified MNIST testing dataset, achieving a mean average precision (mAP) of 74%.
 In real-time object detection scenarios, the system is able to detect and classify digits with relatively high precision.
 See the section below to check some of the scenarios.

 ## Usage
-To use the digit recognition system first, you need to install some dependencies:
+To use the digit recognition system first, you need to install some dependencies.
+In the project's folder run:

 ```
 git clone https://github.com/ultralytics/yolov5
+cd yolov5
+pip install -r requirements.txt  # install
+cd ../
 pipenv shell --python 3.8
 pipenv install --dev
 ```